-The Domain statistics page is accessible from the main statistics menu and it is a fascinating page which can give you real insight into the nature of your subscribers.
+The Domain statistics page is accessible from the main statistics menu and it is a fascinating page which can give you a real insight into the nature of your subscribers.
 The Domain Statistics tab is divided into four tables that each one oven display different typo of information:

-Using a Google tracking code ensures that any visits to your website from the campaign are recorded.
+Using an Analytics tracking code ensures that any visits to your website from the campaign are recorded.

-Google tracking is quite different to the in-built phpList opens/views tracking.
+Google tracking is quite different from the in-built phpList opens/views tracking.
 Firstly the data is not collected, stored or viewed in phpList.
 Also, if you link to another website in your campaign and if that website also has Google Analytics tracking on their site (which is likely) then they also receive data.
-In that sense the tracking code is not exclusive to you.
+In that sense, the tracking code is not exclusive to you.

-To turn on the use of tracking codes for every campaign, use the Always add Google tracking code to campaigns in your campaign settings area, which can be accessed from Config > Settings.
+To turn on and off the use of tracking codes for every campaign, use the Always add analytics tracking code to campaigns in your campaign settings area, which can be accessed from Config > Settings.
 Once you select whether you want to have Analytics tracking for your campaigns you can choose between Matomo and Google Analytics.
 You can update these settings an anytime.